 - The furnace must be leveled at installation and attached to a properly installed duct system.
 Do not use the back of the furnace for return air.
-See page 7 for circulating requirements. - The furnace must be installed so that all electrical components are protected from water. - The dimensions of the room or alcove must be able to accommodate the overall size of the furnace and the installation clearances listed in Table 1 and Figure 3 (page 6) - The furnace must be installed upstream from a refrigeration system. - The plenum attached to the A/C coil box and ductwork within 3 ft. of the furnace must be installed so that surfaces are at least 1/4" from combustible construction. - The cabinet plug must always be used to close the hole in the side of the furnace when rotating the inducer. - M1/M5 models must be installed with the Nordyne A/C coil box which are listed according to the cabinet size of the furnace: "B" cabinet - 920169, "C" cabinet - 920171, and "D" cabinet - 920172.

-• The M1 Series gas and M5 Series oil furnace is certified for use on wood flooring or supports, but must be installed on top of a duct connector.
+See page 7 for circulating requirements. - The furnace must be installed so that all electrical components are protected from water. - The dimensions of the room or alcove must be able to accommodate the overall size of the furnace and the installation clearances listed in Table 1, (page 6) and Figure 1 (page 6) - The furnace must be installed upstream from a refrigeration system. - The M1 Series gas and M5 Series oil furnace is certified for use on wood flooring or supports, but must be installed on top of a duct connector.
 This factory supplied accessory must be installed in the floor cavity and attached to the supply air duct before the furnace is installed.